Skip to Content

 Registration Advising

-Newly admitted students should contact the graduate advisor for recommended classes for the first term.
+Newly admitted students should contact their program's graduate advisor for recommended classes for the first term.

 Schedule Examples